How Long Does it Take RouteNote to Review?

 Compared to Distrokid, you can expect much better support from route note.

-But her, you also need to keep in mind that having your release approved by RouteNote is not the same as having it set for distribution.
+But, you also need to keep in mind that having your release approved by RouteNote is not the same as having it set for distribution.

 It still takes a while because each streaming service has its own approval process.